PostHog/posthog.com/contents/newsletter/first-time-founders.md

   - Blog
 ---

-Read the footnote if "trust me bro" isn't enough for you, but statistically:

 1. First-time founders fail more often than everyone else.
 2. Founders who previously failed are only _marginally_ more successful – like a percentage point or two.
 3. Previously successful founders are _way_ more likely to succeed than either of the above.

+Statistically, all three of these are true.
 Therefore, if you want to learn how first-time founders fail and avoid their mistakes, it's best to ask the ones who found success after their first startup(s) failed.

 So, I did.
 Here's what they said.